honetools/formats/Document.md

 `app_identifier` is the token to be used to identify the app in the Sway cloud service.

 `resources` is a representation of each theme folder together with the resources it contains.
-Each resource is listed with the checksum of its contents calculated over the bytestream using SHA256 and output here as base64.
+Each resource is listed with the checksum of its contents calculated over the resource’s bytestream using SHA256-base64.

 The “default” theme must always be present.
 It must contain all values and assets that can be possibly requested by clients, as it is the base/fallback used in case other themes do not contain the requested value/asset.